Skip to Content

 Our analysis shows that, in the long term, failing to decarbonise our portfolio will expose our customers to increased risk and will lead to less resilient investment portfolios.
 We also believe that companies whose business models align with a net zero transition are more likely to benefit from the growth opportunities presented by a low carbon future.

-Read our Net Zero Transition Plan to find out more about our approach to decarbonising our investment portfolio, own operations and supply chain.
+Read our Net Zero Transition Plan to find out more about our approach to decarbonising our investment portfolio, own operations and supplier base.

 Our targets and progress to date

-We have set targets across our investment portfolio, operations and supply chain to ensure we transition to net zero by 2050 or sooner.
+We have set targets across our investment portfolio, operations and supplier base to ensure we transition to net zero by 2050 or sooner.

 Area